Multiplicative lattices with absorbing factorization: On 1-absorbing prime elements of C-lattices

 \begin{proposition} Let $L$ be a principally generated C-lattice and set $m={\rm J}(L)$.
 The following statements are equivalent. \begin{enumerate} \item[(1)] Every proper element of $L$ is an OA-element. \item[(2)] Every proper principal element of $L$ is an OA-element. \item[(3)] $L$ is quasi-local and $m^2=0$. \end{enumerate} \end{proposition}

 \begin{proof} (1) $\Rightarrow$ (2) This is obvious.

 (2) $\Rightarrow$ (3) Assume that $L$ is not a quasi-local lattice.
 Then each proper principal element is a prime element.
 Note that $L$ is a lattice domain.
-Let $x\in L$ be a principal element.
+Let $x\in L$ be a proper principal element.
 It follows that $x^2$ is a principal prime element.
 We conclude that $x=x^2$, and thus $1=x\vee (0:x)$.
-Since $x$ is proper, then we have that $x=0$.
-Consequently, $L$ is field.
+Since $x$ is proper, we have that $x=0$.
+Consequently, $L$ is a field.
 But this contradicts the fact that $L$ is not a quasi-local lattice.
 This implies that $L$ is quasi-local with maximal element $m$.
-We infer that $0$ is prime or $m^2=0$ by Proposition~\ref{Proposition 2.8}.
+We infer that $0$ is prime or $m^2=0$ by Proposition~\ref{Proposition 2.7}.
 Suppose that $m^2\neq 0$.
 Then there is a nonzero principal element $c\in L$ with $c\leq m^2$.
-By Proposition~\ref{Proposition 2.8}, we get that $c^2$ is prime element or $m^2\leq c^2$.
-If $c^2$ is prime, then we have that $c^2=c$.
-Let $m^2\leq c^2$.
-We have that $m^2\leq c^2\leq c\leq m^2$, and hence $c^2=c$.
-In any cases, we obtain that $c^2=c$, and hence $1=c\vee (0:c)$, since $c$ is principal.
+Proposition~\ref{Proposition 2.7} implies that $c^2$ is prime element or $m^2\leq c^2$.
+If $c^2$ is prime, then $c^2=c$.
+If $m^2\leq c^2$, then $m^2\leq c^2\leq c\leq m^2$, and hence $c^2=c$.
+In any case, we obtain that $c^2=c$, and thus $1=c\vee (0:c)$, since $c$ is principal.
 Since $L$ is quasi-local, it follows that $c=1$, a contradiction.
 Therefore, $m^2=0$.

-(3) $\Rightarrow$ (1) This follows from Proposition~\ref{Proposition 2.8}. \end{proof}
+(3) $\Rightarrow$ (1) This follows from Proposition~\ref{Proposition 2.7}. \end{proof}

-\begin{lemma} Let $L$ be a join-principally generated C-lattice.
-If every nonzero element of $L$ is an OA-element, then $\dim(L)=0$. \end{lemma}